neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 5 - Parsing Data/README.md

 ![](images/03-new-ws.png)

-Provide the required configuration to create a new Workspace.
+Provide the required configuration to create a new Workspace:

 * Resource Group - select the pre created resource group
+* Name - neo4j
 * Region - Austrailia East

 ![](images/04-ws-config.png)

+The other cells will then autopopulate.
 Click on "Review + create."

 Review the configuration and click "Create."